 Data modeling is the process of evaluating and defining different sources and types of data that your company works with.
 Simply put, it establishes connections between pieces of information and categorizes them into logical groups.
 That is achieved by creating a visual representation of data with all of its attributes, relationships, and storage locations.

 In general, data modeling acts as a well-defined roadmap for data management, helping organizations plan their data architecture more efficiently.
-On top of that, it supports stakeholders in better decision-making by providing ground for data analytics and facilitating it.
+On top of that, it supports stakeholders in better decision-making by providing a ground for data analytics and facilitating it.

 Discover Types of Data Analytics